paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 39

-**Texto original:**
-A company maintains a searchable repository of items on its website.
-The data is stored in an Amazon RDS for...

-**Tradução:**
 Uma empresa armazena dados em um banco RDS MySQL, enfrentando problemas de performance para inserções.

 **Resposta correta:**